Faculty of Management Studies (University of Delhi): Academic chairs

-In 2005, Ministry for Human Resource Development, Govt.
-Of India has proposed a new chair in the name of the former Indian Prime Minister Rajiv Gandhi, now known as Rajiv Gandhi Chair for Technology Management and Innovation (MHRD, GOI) to promote management of innovation.
+In 2005, the Ministry for Human Resource Development, Govt. of India proposed a new chair in the name of the former Indian Prime Minister Rajiv Gandhi, now known as the Rajiv Gandhi Chair for Technology Management and Innovation (MHRD, GOI) to promote management of innovation.
 The Industrial Finance Corporation of India Chair is also one of the professional chairs instituted by industry at FMS.